MOHAMEDZAYEDSCU/OBSIDIAN/Maharatech/Python.md

 >>	- you can use global variable without type global 'var' but you can't modify it.
 >>----

+>[!success]- Arithmetic Operations:
+>
+>- power by 2 astresks:
+>----
+>int division:
+>	- by using 2 //
+>	- it ignore the fraction and keep the int only.

 >[!danger]- Print & Scan:
 >- print("the text you want to print..")
 >	- it automatically put a new line for each print